2005 Nagorno-Karabakh parliamentary election: Background

+Electoral system

+The 33 seats in the National Assembly consisted of 22 seats elected in single-member constituencies by first-past-the-post voting and 11 seats elected by proportional representation.
+The election threshold are 10% for political parties and 15% for electoral blocs.
+There was a requirement for turnout to exceed 25% in order for the election to be valid and the elected members would serve a five-year term.

 Campaign

-185 candidates from 7 parties, together with some independents, stood in the parliamentary elections.
-They were competing for 33 seats in the National Assembly, with two-thirds of the seats elected directly and a further third elected on a proportional basis.
-There was a requirement for turnout to exceed 25% in order for the election to be valid and the elected members would serve a five-year term.
+185 candidates from 7 parties, together with some independents, contested the elections.

 The election was not recognised internationally and so the Organization for Security and Co-operation in Europe (OSCE) did not send any election monitors.
 However about a hundred non-governmental observers did come to monitor the election, along with a group of deputies from the Russian State Duma.
 The election was regarded as illegitimate by Azerbaijan and their ally Turkey.
 Azerbaijan said that the election was illegal until Azerbaijanis were allowed to return and that it would undermine their OSCE talks with Armenia over the area.
 President Ghukasyan, though, said that the election would boost the international recognition of Nagorno-Karabakh and promised that the election would be honest and transparent.

 The opposition competed in the election as a coalition between the Armenian Revolutionary Federation, the oldest nationalist party in Nagorno-Karabakh, and the new Movement 88 party.
 The opposition criticised the democratic record of the government and accused them of using their authority to intimidate and bribe voters, a charge which the government denied.
 Although the opposition was expected to do well, analysts said that disunity and the voters tiredness of continuous criticism could mean they would not do as well as expected.

 As well as the existing government party of the president, the Democratic Party of Artsakh, a new pro-government party contested the election, Free Motherland.
 Free Motherland had a mainly economic focus and said that the opposition just criticised without offering solutions.
 Free Motherland was expected to mainly side with the government and having a second pro-government party was seen as benefiting the authorities.